I-dream-in-cod3/MULTI-USER-DUNGEONS/README.md

 ## after cloning
 - set this alias in .bashrc:
   - alias git3k='sudo ./sync-3k-Repo-w-sudo.sh'
 - paste sync-3k-Repo-w-sudo.sh into home directory
+  - ie if user is ubuntu: cp /home/ubuntu/MULTI-USER-DUNGEONS/sync-3k-Repo-w-sudo.sh /home/ubuntu/
   - sudo chmod +x sync-3k-Repo-w-sudo.sh
 - in home directory use git3k command ->> so you can  update local repo or undo local edits at any time
 ## Editing Files